-During the winter season here in St. Louis, our heating and furnace systems keep us warm and comfortable inside our homes.
-However, the risk of carbon monoxide leaks is greater with the increased use.
+During the winter season in St. Louis, our heating and furnace systems keep us warm and comfortable inside our homes.
+However, the risk of carbon monoxide leaks is more significant with the increased use.

 What Is Carbon Monoxide?

 The most dangerous thing about carbon monoxide leaks is that they are difficult to detect; carbon monoxide cannot be smelled, seen, or sensed in any way.
-You will only come to know of a threat after you have started to feel symptoms.
+You will only know of a threat after you have started to feel symptoms.
 The symptoms of carbon monoxide vary depending on the level of exposure.
-Mild exposure causes flu like symptoms:
+Mild exposure causes flu-like symptoms:

 - Shortness of breath